antonlacon/foundationalbot/README.md

 	* !raffle close: Stop monitoring viewers' chat messages for the raffle keyword
 	* !raffle reopen: Continue monitoring viewers' chat messages for the raffle keyword
 	* !raffle winner: Choose and remove a winner from the raffle pool so multiple drawings may be made at once without having one person win multiple drawings
+* !sfx1: A configurable (via bot_cfg.py) sound effect / music file to play with VLC when invoked.
+* !sfx2: See !sfx1.
 * !voice username: Restore chat privileges to a banned or timedout viewer

 ## Editor